Takeaway

 This isn’t a typo.

-After a friend of mine sent me a video where Peterson details a part of his income, I thought it’d be fun to calculate how much he makes in total.
+After a friend sent me a video where Peterson details a part of his income, I thought I’d investigate further how he earns money and give a broad estimate of his earnings.

-I also thought it could help creators have new income stream ideas.
+I figured it could also help creators have new income stream ideas.

-Without further ado, here are Jordan Peterson’s twelve (known) sources of income.
+Without further ado, here are his twelve (known) sources of income.

 Table of Contents